greenelab/deep-review/sections/04_study.md

 ## Deep learning to study the fundamental biological processes underlying human disease

-The study of cellular structure and core biological processes -- transcription, translation, signaling, metabolism, etc. -- in humans and model organisms may not have obvious or immediate relevance to human disease but has enormous potential over the long horizon [@tag:Nih_curiosity].
-Understanding cellular systems and predicting how they are altered by genetic variation and respond to environmental perturbations remains a daunting task.
-Deep learning offers new approaches for modeling biological processes and integrating multiple types of omic data [@doi:doi:10.1038/ncomms13090], which could eventually help predict how these processes are disrupted in disease.
+The study of cellular structure and core biological processes -- transcription, translation, signaling, metabolism, etc. -- in humans and model organisms will greatly impact human disease over the long horizon [@tag:Nih_curiosity].
+Understanding cellular systems and predicting how they are altered by genetic variation and respond to environmental perturbations remain daunting tasks.
+Deep learning offers new approaches for modeling biological processes and integrating multiple types of omic data [@doi:10.1038/ncomms13090], which could eventually help predict how these processes are disrupted in disease.
 Recent work has already advanced our ability to identify and interpret genetic variants, study microbial communities, and predict protein structures (which relates to drug discovery, as discussed in the chemical bioactivity section).
-Unsupervised deep learning might discover novel cellular states from gene expression, fluorescence microscopy, or other types of data that ultimately prove to be clinically-relevant.
+In addition, unsupervised deep learning has enormous potential for discovering novel cellular states from gene expression, fluorescence microscopy, and other types of data that ultimately prove to be clinically relevant.

 Progress has been rapid in genomics and imaging, fields where important tasks are readily adapted to well-established deep learning paradigms.
 One